 Criminal Investigations is responsible for the investigation of unsolved crimes, apprehension of offenders, and the recovery of stolen property.
 This service is responsible to start with an offense that has been reported to the police and has not been solved.
-This service has one sergeant, seven investigators, one training/evidence coordinator, and one secretary.
-Criminal Investigations is overseen by the Community Services lieutenant.
+This service has one sergeant, one corporal, six investigators, one training/evidence coordinator, and one secretary.
+Criminal Investigations is overseen by the Community Services Lieutenant.